-When you’re working on getting out of debt, it’s often necessary to stop using credit cards so you can avoid taking on new debt while you work to pay off what you have.
+When you’re trying to get out of debt, it’s often necessary to stop using credit cards so you can avoid taking on new debt while you work to pay off what you have.
 In fact, most unsecured debt in the United States consists of credit card debt.
 But as society moves further away from cash and an increasing amount of everyday purchases are made online, credit cards seem to have become indispensable.

 If you’re not using credit cards, how are you able to make purchases unless it’s an in-person transaction?
-The truth is, living without credit cards is easier than you might think.
-There are other convenient options for making everyday purchases, regardless of your credit score.
+The truth is, living without credit cards could be easier than you might think.
+There are plenty of alternatives to credit cards for making everyday purchases, regardless of your credit score.

-Debit cards allow you to spend money from your checking account, making them one of the best alternatives to credit cards from a purely ease-of-use perspective.
-However, if you’re used to the flexibility credit cards you may have to be more disciplined about staying within your budget.
+Debit cards allow you to easily spend money from your checking account, making them one of the best alternatives to credit cards from a purely ease-of-use perspective.
+However, if you’re used to the flexibility of credit cards, you may have to be more disciplined about staying within your budget.
 To avoid overdrawing your account when using a debit card, keep track of how much you can spend vs. how much needs to be in the account to pay bills.

-You might want to open a separate checking account, or use a pre-paid or secured credit card, for daily spending.
-That way you know the balance on your spending account is what you have to spend, and you can rest easy knowing that you won’t accidentally spend money you need for more important things like your rent and utilities.
+You might want to open a separate checking account and use a debit card tied to that account for daily spending.
+That way you know the balance on your spending account is what you have to spend, and you can be more confident that you won’t accidentally spend money you need for more important things like your rent and utilities.
 In fact, that strategy could help you establish a better understanding of your budget and become more disciplined.
 Look for checking accounts with low or no monthly fees.

-Ask your bank or credit union about a secured credit card, which is similar to a prepaid credit card, and one of the best alternatives to credit cards if you’re trying to rebuild your credit.
+A secured credit card is similar to a prepaid credit card, and one of the best alternatives to credit cards if you’re trying to rebuild your credit.
 You deposit money into a savings account, and that money is used to set a credit limit and used as collateral (hence, it is “secured”).
 You’re still required to make payments toward your balance, but if you can’t pay, the bank or credit union will take the money from your savings account.

-Unlike pre-paid credit cards, secured credit cards will report to the credit bureaus, so if you pay it off on time consistently, it may help to improve your credit profile.
+Unlike prepaid credit cards, secured credit cards will report to the credit bureaus, so if make on time payments consistently, it may help to improve your credit profile.
 For this reason, secured credit cards could be a great option if you have a low credit score and don’t have access to credit cards with favorable terms.
 If used responsibly, they can help you restore your credit score.